dwighthaul/convert_video_to_image/README.md

-With this project you vill be able to convert a movie into images.
+With this project you will be able to convert a movie into images.

 Requirements :
 You should have installed openCV v3.3.1

-You need to have a data and imageCreate folder.
+You need to have a data and imageCreate folder under the folder you run the scripts.

-Step 1 :
+---------- Step 1 :
 Convert the movie into data.
 The algotithm takes a data and each X seconds or x frames, an average color is compute from all the pixel's pixels of the frame.
 This process is make until the video reach the end, then the values are stored into a file under the "data" folder.
 The name of the file is the name of the movie given as a parameter.